aftab1056/portfolio/README.md

 ## 🤝 Strategic Collaborations & Connect

-If you're looking for a **Full-Stack Developer** to build, scale, and optimize web software, let's connect and build together:
+If you're looking for a **Full-Stack Developer** to build, scale, and optimize AI-powered web software, let's connect and build together:

 * 💼 **LinkedIn:** [Aftab Jamil](https://www.linkedin.com/in/aftab-jamil-03a95a2b7)
 * 📧 **Email:** [aftabjamil760@gmail.com](mailto:aftabjamil760@gmail.com)